EKU Offers Opportunities for Students with More Than 50 Online Programs and Free Textbooks

-Sponsored - The following content is created on behalf of EKU Online and does not reflect the opinions of Gray Media or its editorial staff.
-To learn more about EKU Online, visit go.eku.edu/online.
+Sponsored - The following content is created on behalf of Eastern Kentucky University Online and does not reflect the opinions of Gray Media or its editorial staff.
+To learn more about Eastern Kentucky University Online, visit http://ekuonline.eku.edu.

 Regularly referred to as the ‘school of opportunity’, Eastern Kentucky University is expanding the possibilities for students with a growing lineup of online degree options and initiatives that make earning a degree more accessible.